hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 Regions shown in Fig. 3 may be described as follows:

 **Region 1**:
-(Curve AB) is a linear region where friction loss for a given pulp is a function of consistency, velocity, and pipe diameter.
+(Curve AB) is a linear region where frictional loss for a given pulp is a function of consistency, velocity, and pipe diameter.
 The velocity at the upper limit of this